matthewnicoletta/YelpHotelTopicModeling/README.md

 The actual data file is a SQLite3 .db that is too large to upload to a standard github repo, but I can provide upon request.

-*Start with the HTML file, which shows both the code and the output, including interactive visualizations*
+*Start with the HTML file, which shows both the code and the output, including interactive visualizations: <a href="https://www.matthewnicoletta.com/Yelp_Hotel_NLP.html">https://www.matthewnicoletta.com/Yelp_Hotel_NLP.html</a>*

 ## Data Source & Methodology
 The data source includes Yelp reviews for many venues/services that are NOT hotels, so some filtering was required.